JinnZ2/Emotions-as-Sensors/README.md

 🧠 1.
 Emotions as Functional Signals, Not Affective States

-You’re modeling anger not as a loss of control, but as:
+modeling anger not as a loss of control, but as:

 a threat detection system for the authentic self-concept